restaking-cloud/native-delegation-for-plus/README.md

 - `k2.payout-recipient`: The address of an alternative globally configured payout recipient.
 This address will be used for all validators if specified.
 If not specified, the payout recipient address configured on the node for each validator key will be used.
 To use this flag, the `k2.web3-signer-url` flag must also be specified in order to sign the registration messages with the alternative payout recipient address.

-- `k2.max-gas-price`: The maximum gas price to be used for on-chain transactions.
-This flag is optional and defaults to 10 Gwei if not specified.
-If in any registration, the gas price exceeds the maximum gas price, the registration/delegation will be skipped for that epoch.
+- `k2.max-gas-price`: The maximum gas price (denominated in WEI) to be used for on-chain transactions.
+This flag is optional and defaults to using the current netowrk gas price for execution.
+If set, any registration in which the gas price exceeds the maximum gas price, the registration/delegation will be skipped for that epoch.

 - `k2.listen-address`: The address on which the module will listen for incoming requests.
 This flag is optional and defaults to `localhost:10000` if not specified.
 The API specifications can be found [here](#api).

 - `k2.claim-threshold`: The threshold for claiming rewards from the K2 contract.
 This flag is optional and defaults to 0.0 KETH if not specified (claims any available rewards).
 If the rewards for a validator exceed the threshold, the rewards will be claimed from the K2 contract upon any request to the API.

+- `k2.k2-lending-contract-address`: The address of the K2 lending contract you wish to provide to override the default contract address for a supported network, or to provide a contract address for an unsupported network.

+- `k2.k2-node-operator-contract-address`: The address of the K2 node operator contract you wish to provide to override the default contract address for a supported network, or to provide a contract address for an unsupported network.

+- `k2.proposer-registry-contract-address`: The address of the proposer registry contract you wish to provide to override the default contract address for a supported network, or to provide a contract address for an unsupported network.
+Especially if in registration-only mode.
+If not in registration-only mode, the module will obtain the contract address from the K2 contracts. and does not need this flag.

+- `k2.signature-swapper-url`: The URL of the signature swapper service.
+This flag is optional and defaults to the network-specific signature swapper URL if not specified (overridden), or can be used to provide a custom signature swapper URL for unsupported networks.
+The signature swapper is used to generate and manage ECDSA signatures as proof of ownership of the BLS keys.

+- `k2.balance-verifier-url`: The URL of the balance verifier service.
+This flag is optional and defaults to the network-specific balance verifier URL if not specified (overridden), or can be used to provide a custom balance verifier URL for unsupported networks.
+The balance verifier is used to verify the effective balance of the proposer wallet for balance report to the contracts for reward claiming or exiting the protocol.

 - `k2.exclusion-list`: This flag is used to specify a list of validator public keys to exclude from either on-chain registration or native delegation.
 The flag accepts a filepath to a JSON file containing the list of validator public keys to exclude.
 The file is continuously monitored by the software and would pick up any changes immediately, allowing you to manage your registrations without restarting MEV Plus.
 The JSON file should be in the following format: